Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: Introduction

 To tackle the second difficulty, the stochastic approximation (SA) algorithms are appropriate.
-Ever since the pioneering work \cite{robbins1951stochastic}, SA algorithms have been attracted much attention and well developed \cite{polyak1990new,polyak1992acceleration,nemirovski2009robust,lan2012optimal}.
-Several SA algorithms such as RSPG \cite{ghadimi2016mini} and AM-SGD \cite{zhou2020amortized} have been proposed to solve nonsmooth stochastic convex composite problems \eqref{orip}-\eqref{orip-2}, but they require that the nonsmooth term $h$ is relatively simple, e.g., $h(x) = \|x\|_1$, so that the proximal operator can be obtained easily.
-Complexity results have been given in terms of the number of ${\cal SFO}$ to get an $\epsilon$-approximate solution.
+Ever since the pioneering work \cite{robbins1951stochastic}, SA algorithms have attracted much attention and well developed \cite{polyak1990new,polyak1992acceleration,nemirovski2009robust,lan2012optimal}.
+Complexity results are important for SA algorithms in terms of either the number of ${\cal SFO}$ or the number of iterations to get an $\epsilon$-approximate solution.
 Recall that we say $y_k \in X$ is an $\epsilon$-approximate solution of \eqref{orip}, if